 The University of Oregon and the Graduate Teaching Fellow Federation (GTFF) began the collective bargaining process for a new contract in November of 2018.
 Negotiations are expected to continue into the spring term.
-The current three-year contract expires on March 31, 2019.
+The current three-year contract expired on March 31, 2019.
+The university will continue to honor the expired contract until a new one is in place.

 The university greatly values graduate employees and the critical work they do supporting academic and research pursuits.
 It is our goal to maintain graduate programs that are successful and competitive now and in the future.